Table of Contents

 What Is Jealousy in a Long-Distance Relationship?

 Being jealous is defined as feeling or showing envy of someone or their achievements and advantages.
+Jealous partners might be tempted to restrict their partner’s ability to enjoy themselves.
+Doing so can lead to many issues as well as controlling behaviour.

 In a long-distance relationship, you might be jealous of your partner’s friends who get to spend more time with them than you.
 You might also be jealous of your partner’s lifestyle or well-being.